nsw logo NSW Government

 Print PDF

-Workers can be exposed to diseases while at work.
-Learn how to manage the risk of exposure to diseases in the workplace.
+Workers can be exposed to biological hazards such as viruses, bacteria, parasites and fungi at work.
+These hazards can cause illness and disease.
+Some workers are more at risk than others.
+Learn how to manage the risk of exposure to biological hazards in the workplace.

 Under work health and safety (WHS) law, persons conducting a business or undertaking (PCBUs) must ensure the health and safety of workers and others at work by maintaining a safe workplace.